Access statement and facilities

 We are very keen to encourage less able visitors to Greenacres.
 The ground floor to The Barn is on one level, and can be accessed through the french doors of the ground floor bedroom.
 The kitchen and dining room is on the same level, as is the bathroom and toilet.
 Unfortunately the boot room and snug are on the lower ground level, and must be accessed through the side door.

-Due to the steps up to the Parlour, the Shepherd's Hut is not accessible by less able visitors.
+Due to the steps, the Parlour and Rosebud are not accessible by less able visitors.
 There are also two cattle grids between Greenacres and Alton Road, which can be difficult to traverse for some.

-Smoking is not permitted in either the Barn or the Parlour.
+Smoking is not permitted in the Barn, the Parlour or Rosebud.

 Broadband and mobile reception